Diana monkey: Biology and behavior

 The Diana monkey is a noisy presence in the forest.
 Its marked coloration allows a wide range of visual social signals.
-Female Diana monkeys produce specific alarm calls, alert calls and contact calls depending on the differences in predator fauna, suggesting that the flexibility of female calls are better than that of males.
+Female Diana monkeys produce specific alarm calls, alert calls and greeting/contact calls, depending on the occasion; in moments of predatory threat, they utilise distinct calls based on the specific predator in question, with some research suggesting that the vocabulary of the females' vocalisations is larger and more variable than that of the males.

-Other forest residents such as the yellow-casqued hornbill are able to discriminate these and take appropriate action.
+Other forest residents, such as the yellow-casqued hornbill (in addition to other birds) and other primates, are able to discriminate between these and use them to take appropriate action, should a mutual threat be present in the immediate area.
+A similar system is observed in India with the axis deer (or chital) on the ground and the Hanuman langur in the trees above them; the two species are seemingly inseparable, living in near-symbiosis as the forest's carnivore "warning-system".
+The deer make shrill barks and calls if they spot a tiger, leopard, dhole, or wolf; the monkeys (likewise) scream and alert the deer of any potential threat and, in turn, their commotion alerts every animal within the area.

-Diana Monkeys communicate both to local group members and distant competitors with different kind of alarm sounds.
+Diana monkeys communicate both to local group members and distant competitors with different kind of alarm sounds.
 Diana Monkeys produce loud noises to make other monkeys aware of leopards or other competitors in their area.

 Groups consist of a single male with a number of reproducing females and their infants.
 In good conditions, adult females reproduce annually.
 Gestation lasts about 5 months, and the young nurse for a further 6 months.
 Normally, only a single infant is born.
 Although the young are born in a fairly well-developed condition, with open eyes and able to grasp their mothers, at least in zoo conditions, Diana monkey mothers appear anxious and possessive, rarely letting young infants leave them.
 As infants grow, however, they become very playful.
 Juveniles reach sexual maturity at an age of about 3 years.
 Daughters remain in their mothers' social groups, while males leave their natal groups shortly before attaining sexual maturity.

 Human relevance

 Like most primates, Diana monkeys can carry diseases that can be communicated to humans, like yellow fever and tuberculosis.
-Native tribes in the tropical forest of West Africa poach Diana monkeys, which are sold as luxury meat and seen as a commodity.
+Native tribes in the tropical forest of West Africa poach Diana monkeys, which are sold and as luxury meat and seen as a commodity.